Chubek/chubek/README.md

 BEP2 Tag -> 136103027
 ```

-Your donation is appreciated, and will be put to good use, including making new libre stuff.
-The reason I have to use cryptocurrency is, I do not have access to international banking.
-But overall I find it very convinient.
+Your donation is appreciated, and is delegated towards development of stiff libre software.
 Thanks in advance in case you make a donation!

 # Special Showcase ᕕ( ᐛ )ᕗ